openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

 Saves the image to the file path in fileName with the image quality specified by compressionLevel.

+Parameters:
+fileName Saves image to this path, relative to the data folder. compressionLevel The ofImageQualityType.